qTip2/qTip2/docs/style.md

 true, false *(Default: true)*

 ### Overview
-This property allows you to prevent the .ui-tooltip-default class from being applied to the main tooltip element.
+This property allows you to prevent the .qtip-default class from being applied to the main tooltip element.

 ### Notes
 * Setting this to false will cause the tooltip to have no visual styling if you haven't applied any [custom classes](#classes)</li>